 To make sure that things go smoothly, you must be courteous and polite when you contact the school.

 You should contact the Head Teacher and let him or her know why you are not satisfied.
 In response, the school will investigate your complaint and may invite you to a meeting to discuss the matter.

-The school may also arrange for a mediator to attend the meeting to help try and resolve the matter.
+The school may also arrange for a mediator to attend the meeting to help try to resolve the matter.

 After trying all other ways, you may decide to make a formal complaint to the school's governing body.

-If school staff cannot resolve your complaint then a panel of governors (not previously involved in the case) will consider the matter and make a decision.
+If school staff cannot resolve your complaint, a panel of governors (not previously involved in the case) will consider the matter and make a decision.